ApimorLabs/ThinkRchive/README.md

 ## 🏋 Dependency

 - Java 11 or above
-- Android Studio Arctic Fox | 2020.3+
+- Android Studio Bumblebee | 2021.1+

 ## 🏗️️ Built with